-2.4.7 Work involving DEFRA, the Environment Agency, Dorset County Council, West Dorset District Council and the Burton Bradstock Flood Action Group has led to the outline design of a scheme to divert surface water run-off from the fields to the north and west of the village, because a number of properties in the centre of the village are liable to frequent flooding -at least once every(one to two years).
-Although funding is not currently available to implement the works, the land identified for the creation of a swalean alleviation scheme needs to be kept free of built development to ensure that when funding is secured the scheme can go ahead.
+2.4.7 Work involving DEFRA, the Environment Agency, Dorset County Council, West Dorset District Council and the Burton Bradstock Flood Action Group has led to the outline design of a scheme to divert surface water run-off from the fields to the north and west of the village, because a number of properties in the centre of the village are liable to frequent flooding (one to two years).
+Although funding is not currently available to implement the works, the land identified for an alleviation scheme needs to be kept free of built development to ensure that when funding is secured the scheme can go ahead.
 A similar approach may need to be taken elsewhere in the plan area of as other schemes are progressed.